Devgoodness/Devgoodness/README.md

-- 👋 Hi, I’m Devgoodness, a detail-oriented frontend developer with over 2 years of experience in crafting responsive, user-friendly interfaces for web applications.
+- 👋 Hi, I’m Goodness, a detail-oriented frontend developer with over 2 years of experience in crafting responsive, user-friendly interfaces for web applications.
 - proficient in HTML5, CSS3, javaScript, and other frontend technologies and libraries. i.e tailwind css, reactjs, bootstrap, sass etc.
 - 👀 I’m interested in open-source advocacy.
 - 🌱 I’m currently learning fullstack software development.